PrimaveraDeveloper/lithium/samples/README.md

 # Samples

-This chapter includes samples to jump start the development with the Lithium Framework.
+This chapter includes samples to jump start the development of microservices using the Lithium Framework.

 ## Sample Projects